phseiff/phseiff.github.io/README.md

   * **Maintaining the website's cards and RSS feed:**

     As mentioned above, I maintain a file called `feed-original.rss` within my website contents repository.
-    This RSS feed contains information describing the different types of cards on my website, both these that link to subpages ("essay cards") as well as those that link to external pages ("project cards").
+    This RSS feed contains information describing the different types of cards on my website, both those that link to subpages ("essay cards") as well as those that link to external pages ("project cards").
     The feed, littered with non-standard meta-tags that describe additional contents of the cards, is then parsed into the cards, and a subset (with some items and non-standard tags removed) of the feed is parsed into an actual RSS feed that can be accessed from my website.
     New subpages also result in a post in [my personal mastodon instance](https://toot.phseiff.com/).